bridge-core/bridge-core.github.io/content/docs/editor-docs/faq/index.md

 Follow the same steps as reporting improper bridge. behavior.

+## How do I uninstall global plugins?

+You can open the folder where global plugins are stored by pressing the 'Help' action in the toolbar and pressing the 'Open Global Plugins Folder' option.
+Then you can delete the folders inside the 'plugins' folder to remove plugins.

 ## My entity exists in game, but is invisible.

 This could be caused by many different things, such as a mistake in your render controller, a probelm referecing your geometry or incorrectly defining the texture path.
 For more in depth help with this, check out [this entity troubleshooting guide](https://wiki.bedrock.dev/knowledge/troubleshooting.html).